grant-olson/grant-olson.github.io/_posts/2017-05-08-i-fried-my-homebrew-postgres.md

     # Verify server is running
     psql

-## But now it blows up because of postgis
+## But now it blows up because of postgis!

 I had two old databases that used PostGIS.
 They caused the migration to fail.
 Attempts to get postgis to install on the 9.3 version of postgres failed.
 Unfortunately I don't have a fix for that, but can tell you how to at least delete the offending databases if you don't care about them, like I didn't.
 If you do need the postgis enabled databases, the documentation for the tap indicates that you can use a utility called pex to install things, but I didn't bother figuring that out.